-Your child’s experiences in the first few years of life helps shape how their brain develops.
+Your child’s experiences in the first few years of life help shape how their brain develops.
 Their abilities, like movement, language and emotion, develop in different parts of the brain and at different rates.
 Each experience with parents, family members and caregivers helps build brain connections during this crucial time of development.

 Steps is a major initiative in Michigan to provide you with tips, infographics, articles, and information.
 We created this initiative because the early learning that takes place from prenatal to age three are so important.
 The steps you take during these early years shape a child’s future health, happiness, learning, and success in life.
 They are simple steps, like talking to them, interacting with them, reading, singing, and playing with them daily.